RedHoodedWraith/Group6-Rocket-ENGR301-302/project_requirement/project-requirement.md

 `
 ### 3.3 Usability Requirements

 The avionics package is usable if it is efficient and can successfully be operated and applied by no less than a rocket hobbyist.
 Therefore, the goal is to create an open-source avionics package that is accessible to the wider avionics community and applicable in all types of rocket-related use.
-The rocket should also be able to perform and endure through various external factors such as, wind.
+The rocket should also be able to perform and endure through various external factors such as wind.
 This means that it is important to build a versatile avionics package that can withstand the external factors and mitigate the risks that follow.

 In context, the avionics package will be used as a major component of a controlled rocket launch system.
 The effectiveness of the avionics package is measurable by its performance, which is contingent upon the success rate of a favourable launch and flight.